surajkarki66/deep-learning/README.md

-# machine-learning
+# deep learning
-The machine learning journey starts from here.
+The deep learning journey starts from here.